 A trial lawyer with extensive experience as advisor and advocate across a wide range of criminal, commercial and regulatory matters.
 Mark regularly advises corporate and individual clients nationally and internationally pre and post charge, in criminal as well as quasi-criminal matters, including bribery, corruption, money laundering, restraint, market abuse, insider dealing, match fixing and murder & manslaughter.

 He has a significant and high profile sports law practice in cases before the disciplinary arms of sport governing bodies, and is a member of the England and Wales Cricket Board Cricket Discipline Commission.
-He acts for national governing bodies, touring international teams, Mark’s practice also benefits from a substantial regulatory and disciplinary practice before, inter alia, financial services and healthcare regulators.
+He acts for national governing bodies, touring international teams, and individual athletes.
+Mark’s practice also benefits from a substantial regulatory and disciplinary practice before, inter alia, financial services and healthcare regulators.

 Mark frequently represents well known individuals including politicians, City professionals, and sports and media personalities.
 He has extensive experience in the field of reputation management, greatly advantaged by his specialist expertise in the sports, financial regulatory and general crime arenas.
 His strategic know-how and method regularly enables a speedy, unobtrusive and effective resolution.